 Savings = Gross Income – Taxes – Cash Expenses – Non-Cash Expenses

-Now it’s clear why person C is saving more than person A and person B. Principal payments are indeed savings, but whatever was purchased by the loan brings non-cash expenses, which reduce one’s savings.
+Now it’s clear why Person C is saving more than both Person A and Person B. Principal payments toward a loan are indeed savings, but whatever was purchased by the loan brings non-cash expenses, which reduce one’s savings.
+Person B has higher expenses than Person C because Person B bought a new car, not because Person B is making payments on a car loan.

 Say No To Management Fees